 If you claim Universal Credit, you can suggest that you would like to apply for SMI while making your online claim to Universal Credit.

 You’ll need to repay your SMI loan with interest when you sell or transfer ownership of your property.

-The current rate of interest is 1.7 per cent.
+Since 1 January 2024, the rate of interest is 4.50 per cent.
 This rate can go up or down but it won’t change more than twice a year and you will be told if it’s going to change.

 If there isn’t enough money from the sale of your home to repay the SMI loan in full, the rest of the loan will be written off and you won’t have to repay it.

 If you want to repay the loan more quickly, you can make voluntary repayments.
-The minimum voluntary repayment is £100 or the outstanding balance if it’s less than £100.
+The minimum voluntary repayment is £100 or the unpaid balance if it’s less than £100.

 How to repay

-Contact the Department for Communities Loan Management for a settlement letter.
-This will tell you how much you need to pay.
+Contact the Department for Communities Debt Management.
+The Loan Management team will issue a settlement letter and this will tell you how much you need to pay.

 You can pay:

 - online - using the bank account details in your settlement letter